Terror funding; Choked at source, now time to wipe it of the ground

 New Delhi, July 06: The Indian agencies are working on a plan to completely choke terror funding, especially in the state of Jammu and Kashmir.

-While a part of this process has already started with probes by the National Investigation Agency and Enforcement Directorate, the plan now is to wipe out the money that is already on the ground.
+While a part of this process has already started with probes by the National Investigation Agency (NIA) and Enforcement Directorate (ED), the plan now is to wipe out the money that is already on the ground.

 Despite such a heavy crackdown on both separatists and terrorists, operatives of terror groups are still able to carry out operations.
-This is because a lot of money has already moved and reached the ground, an Intelligence Bureau official tells OneIndia.
+This is because a lot of money has already moved and reached the ground, an Intelligence Bureau (IB) official tells OneIndia.

 Terror funding case: NIA summons Geelani's grandson for questioning